US to hold trade talks with Taiwan, island drills military

 Associated Press

-HUALIEN, Taiwan (AP) — The U.S. government will hold talks with Taiwan on a wide-ranging trade treaty in a sign of support for the self-ruled island democracy China claims as its own territory.
+HUALIEN, Taiwan (AP) — The U.S. government will hold trade talks with Taiwan in a sign of support for the island democracy that China claims as its own territory, prompting Beijing to warn Thursday it will take action if necessary to “safeguard its sovereignty.”

-The announcement Thursday comes after Beijing held military drills that included firing missiles into the sea to intimidate Taiwan following this month’s visit by U.S. House Speaker Nancy Pelosi, the highest-level member of the U.S. government to visit Taiwan in 25 years.
+The announcement of trade talks comes after Beijing fired missiles into the sea to intimidate Taiwan after U.S. House Speaker Nancy Pelosi this month became the highest-ranking American official to visit the island in 25 years.

-Meanwhile, Taiwan’s military held a drill Thursday with missiles and cannon simulating a response to a Chinese missile attack.
+Chinese President Xi Jinping’s government criticized the planned talks as a violation of its stance that Taiwan has no right to foreign relations.
+It warned Washington not to encourage the island to try to make its de facto independence permanent, a step Beijing says would lead to war.

-President Joe Biden’s coordinator for the Indo-Pacific region, Kurt Campbell, said last week trade talks would “deepen our ties with Taiwan” but stressed policy wasn’t changing.
-The United States has no diplomatic relations with Taiwan, its ninth-largest trading partner, but maintains extensive informal ties.
+“China firmly opposes this,” Ministry of Commerce spokesperson Shu Jueting said.
+She called on Washington to “fully respect China’s core interests.”

-The U.S. Trade Representative’s announcement made no mention of tension with Beijing but said “formal negotiations” would develop trade and regulatory ties, a step that would entail closer official interaction.
+Also Thursday, Taiwan’s military held a drill with missiles and cannons simulating a response to a Chinese missile attack.

 Taiwan and China split in 1949 after a civil war and have no official relations but are bound by billions of dollars of trade and investment.
 The island never has been part of the People’s Republic of China, but the ruling Communist Party says it is obliged to unite with the mainland, by force if necessary.